Essential graded algebra over polynomial rings with real exponents: Minimality of socle functors

-as long as the $\sigma$-closure of the image of~$\ats[\,]\!$ in~$\qrt$ contains the projection modulo~$\RR\tau$ of every cogenerator of~$D$ along~$\tau$ with nadir~$\sigma$. \end{thm} \begin{proof} Theorem~\ref{t:divides} is equivalent to the desired result in the case that every $\ats$ is the set of all cogenerators of~$D$ along~$\tau$ with nadir~$\sigma$, by Example~\ref{e:soct} and Remark~\ref{r:nabt}.
+\begin{proof}[Proof of Theorem~\ref{t:downset=union}] Theorem~\ref{t:divides} is equivalent to the desired result in the case that every $\ats$ is the set of all cogenerators of~$D$ along~$\tau$ with nadir~$\sigma$, by Example~\ref{e:soct} and Remark~\ref{r:nabt}.
 Hence it suffices to show~that

 for any fixed cogenerator~$\aa$ of~$D$ along~$\tau$ with nadir~$\sigma$.
 In fact, by definition of $\sigma$-limit point, it is enough to show that

 where $\{\aa'_k\}_{k\in\NN}^{\,}$ is a sequence of elements of~$\ats[\,]$ such that \begin{itemize} \item $\aa_k$ lands in a $\sigma$-vicinity of the image~$\wt\aa$ of~$\aa$ when projected to~$\qrt$, and \item these images $\wt\aa'_k$ converge to~$\wt\aa$ in~$\qrt$ \end{itemize} and $\sigma_k$ is a nadir of the cogenerator $\aa'_k$ along~$\tau$.